safenetlabs/python-keyziio-client/README.md

 You need pip installed to install the requirements.
 You can google this for yourself it will be fun.

 * Install the python pre-requisites by executing the following command at the command line from the root directory of the repository:
-> pip install -r requirements.txt
+<code>pip install -r requirements.txt</code>

 * On the command line execute:
-> ./kzshell.py
+<code>./kzshell.py</code>

 * The shell should now be running.
 Here are some basics to get you started:

-> login some_username
+<code>login some_username</code>

 This will create a user if one does not exist and retrieve the users private key from the ASP (Application Service Provider) and injects it into the keyzio library.

 <code>encrypt an_input_file an_output_file a_key_identifier</code>